Freshwater-Marine Interaction Accounting

 3.5 Land-Sea Interface Spatial Delineation

-Spatial delineation of the freshwater-marine interface is a prerequisite for compiling all accounts described in this Circular.
-The land-sea interface is not a single line but a zone of transition, and the boundaries adopted for accounting purposes will affect the scope and content of the resulting accounts[25].
+Spatial delineation of the freshwater-marine interface is a prerequisite for compiling all accounts in this Circular; boundaries adopted will affect the scope and content of the resulting accounts[25].

 Delineation principles

 Upstream (catchment) boundary.
-The watershed divide of all river basins draining to the coastal zone of interest.
-This boundary is typically well-defined by topography and can be derived from digital elevation models.
-For large continental river basins, it may be appropriate to focus on the lower catchment (e.g., the last 50-100 km upstream of the coast) rather than the entire basin, depending on data availability and policy relevance.
-Where the full basin is included, sub-basin disaggregation following TG-3.11 Sub-National Ocean Accounts enables attribution of pressures to specific upstream areas.
+The watershed divide of river basins draining to the coastal zone, derivable from digital elevation models.
+For large continental river basins, focusing on the lower catchment may be appropriate depending on data availability; where the full basin is included, sub-basin disaggregation following TG-3.11 enables attribution of pressures to specific upstream areas.

 Landward (coastal) boundary.
-The inland limit of marine influence, typically defined by one of: the tidal limit of the river, the extent of salt intrusion, or a fixed distance inland from the shoreline.
-For consistency with coastal ecosystem accounts in TG-6.2 Mangrove and Coastal Wetland Accounting, the landward boundary should encompass all intertidal and supratidal ecosystems associated with the freshwater-marine interface.
+The inland limit of marine influence, defined by the tidal limit, the extent of salt intrusion, or a fixed distance inland.
+The boundary should encompass all intertidal and supratidal ecosystems consistent with TG-6.2.

 Spatial data requirements